 I first started wearing Vibram five finger shoes about 7 years ago since no other shoes would fit me well.
 When I was running frequently, I had blisters and painful callouses as well as knee injuries that lasted several years.
-My little toe was bent so awkwardly from squeezing them into tight toe boxes for decades and always felt this dread putting my feet into shoes, and a sense of relief when I take them off – until I snuggled for the first time into the five finger shoes.
+My little toe was bent so awkwardly from squeezing them into tight toe boxes for decades and always felt this dread putting my feet into shoes, and a sense of relief when I took them off – until I snuggled for the first time into the five finger shoes.
 It was like putting on a second skin, similar to the sensation of being on a sandy beach where it forms perfectly around your feet.

 I then came across this presentation give by ‘Born to Run’ author Chrstopher McDoughall.
 He argues that we may have evolved to run and gives several very convincing reasons.
 It stems from these three mysteries;